-What do you love most about LA/London?
+What do you love most about LA and London?

-I grew up in the countryside and moved into London under 5 years ago.
+I grew up in the countryside and moved into London under five years ago.
 London has always been a creative base for me, but over time living in a such big city has begun to feel overwhelming.
-I think I am drawn to LA because you have the city if you need it but there's also so much nature on your doorstep, more breathing space - it's the best of both worlds.
+I think I am drawn to LA because you have the city if you need it but there's also so much nature on your doorstep, more breathing space -- it's the best of both worlds.

 And how do the two cities inspire or motivate you artistically?

 London's seasons remind me about the significance of change and transition, but the often monochromatic and moody landscape makes me want to stay inside.
 LA, on the other hand, has an almost opposite effect for me.
 The consistently beautiful weather can at time feel surreal and it's easy to get lost in time there but it inspires a very different way of living as it's instinctive to spend a lot of time outdoors.
-To me, the two places have very different mind sets, it may sound cliché but the openness and encouragement of creativity that I've felt from people in LA is something that inspires me.
+To me, the two places have very different mind sets.
+It may sound cliché but the openness and encouragement of creativity that I've felt from people in LA is something that inspires me.
 In London it feels like if you change your path and do something that you are not known for doing, people have a tendency to question why, rather than celebrate it.

 Which women are particularly inspiring you and how?

 The women I surround myself with are all strong and beautiful on the inside and outside.
 Each of them have impacted me and continue to inspire me in their own way and make me stronger.
-My Mum's inner strength and resilience throughout the most challenging times of her life has taught me that no matter what life brings we can overcome it.
+My mom's inner strength and resilience throughout the most challenging times of her life has taught me that no matter what life brings we can overcome it.
 Her continuous nurturing and support allowed me to embrace my creativity from a young age, which enabled me to find my own voice and way of expressing it.
-But, in the last few years there is no one that has had greater impact on the way I see myself and the world around me than my girlfriend Romy.
+But, in the last few years there is no one that has had greater impact on the way I see myself and the world around me than my girlfriend, Romy.
 She has a uniquely beautiful mind and heart, one that I feel so grateful to share.
 Romy's emotional authenticity, intelligence and creative integrity thread through everything she thinks, says and does.
 To me, she is the embodiment of living a wholehearted life, one that is brave and courageous.

 Most powerful, influential live show you've ever witnessed?

 I've had the opportunity to experience some incredibly powerful live shows in my life, the ones that stand out are the ones that have filled me with pure, raw emotion.
-Björk is my favourite artist of all time, she is an innovator and the most unique visionary of our time.
+Björk is my favorite artist of all time, she is an innovator and the most unique visionary of our time.
 The first time I saw her perform live was in Reykjavik, Iceland.
 To see and hear her bring to life songs that have formed such a tapestry throughout my life, felt nothing short of a transcendent experience.